winfinit/fake-ssn-node/README.md

 * 0.5.1 Corrected type in the doc
 * 0.5.2 Updated markdown
 * 0.5.3 fixed bug with random states selection
+* 1.0.0 rewrite of a module in TS

 ## Legal